What is Macroeconomics vs Microeconomics?

 They are the government spending policies that influence macroeconomic conditions.
 Through fiscal policy, regulators try to improve unemployment rates, control inflation, stabilize business cycles and influence interest rates in an effort to control the economy.

 The most direct influence of fiscal policies on the financial market is through taxation.
 The government can try to change the tax rates; it can impose new taxes or abolish existing ones or can use measures to broaden the tax base.
 In each of these cases, it will affect the income and consumption pattern of a large number of people.
 Dependent upon the tax measure, it will have a positive or a negative impact on the financial market.
 For example, if personal income tax rate is lowered then it is likely to see an upturn the disposable income of people and can have a positive impact on the financial markets through an enhanced level of financial savings.
 On the other hand, introduction of a long-term capital gains tax 10 may have the adverse impact on the market.

 Foreign market is a market in which participants are able to buy, sell, exchange and speculate on currencies.

 When the worldwide economy is down, goods and services cannot be sold abroad as they used to be.
-This eventually leads to decrease in the revenue and as a consequent effect cause the decline in the stock market.
+This eventually leads to decreasing in the revenue and as a consequent effect cause the decline in the stock market.
 If foreign stock exchanges start weakening or experience sharp declines, a ripple effect can be anticipated.
 This eventually results in the overall drop in a global stock market.

 After understanding all this we could definitely comprehend that both Macroeconomics vs Microeconomics provide important tools for any finance professional and should be studied together in order to completely comprehend how corporations function and make revenues and thus, how a whole economy is managed and continual.

-Here are some articles that will help you to get more detail about the Macroeconomics vs Microeconomics so just go through the link.
+Here are some articles that will help you to get more detail about Macroeconomics vs Microeconomics so just go through the link.